presnick/ProgramsInformationPeople/_sources/Functions/Printvs.return.rst

 **Check your understanding**

-.. mchoicemf:: test_questionfunctions_4_1
+.. mchoice:: test_questionfunctions_4_1
    :answer_a: 2
    :answer_b: 5
    :answer_c: 7
    :answer_d: 25
    :answer_e: Error: y has a value but x is an unbound variable inside the square function
-   :correct: c
    :feedback_a: 2 is the input; the value returned from h is what will be printed
    :feedback_b: Don't forget that 2 gets squared.
    :feedback_c: First square 2, then add 3.
    :feedback_d: 3 is added to the result of squaring 2
    :feedback_e: When square is called, x is bound to the parameter value that is passed in, 2.
+   :correct: c

    What will the following code output?